Battle of Keresztes: Aftermath

 After the Battle was over, a roll call of the Ottoman military was conducted and discovered that 30,000 Sipahis were absent.
 They were later stripped of their Timar ownership as punishment.
 These act of properties seizure caused those Sipahis to rebelled against the Ottoman government and contributed to the outbreak of Celali rebellions.
 Karayazıcı, an Ottoman official, rose to become a leader among these rebels.

 Casualties

-The Christians lost 23,000, while the Ottomans suffered 20,000–30,000 casualties.
+The Christians lost 23,000 or over 30,000, while the Ottomans suffered 20,000–30,000 casualties.